plone/volto/packages/registry/docs/index.md

 ### Configuration registry artifacts

-The configuration registry also store special elements that can be queried and retrieved in a pluggable way:
+The configuration registry also stores special elements that can be queried and retrieved in a pluggable way.

 - Components
 - Slots
 - Utilities

-Some of this components are particular to the use case of a CMS (Slots) but the abstraction can be ported and applied to different scenarios.
+Some of the components are particular to the use case of a CMS, such as Slots, but the abstraction can be ported and applied to different scenarios.

 ## How To's